 Americans living abroad who do file tax returns, make sure to include Form 8965 Health Coverage Exemptions to show that you are not required to have health care in the US since you do not live in the country.
 Just use the letter C as the Exemption Type and check the Full Year box in Part III.

-If you moved back to the US during 2015, you will need both forms 8965 AND 8962 if you received advanced premium tax credits to lower your monthly premium instead of paying the entire premium upfront (or if you didn’t get healthcare coverage at all and will need to pay the penalty – but remember there is also an exemption for a gap in coverage up to 3 months, listed as Exemption Type B).
+If you moved out of or back to the US during 2015, you will need both forms 8965 AND 8962 if you received advanced premium tax credits to lower your monthly premium instead of paying the entire premium upfront (or if you didn’t get healthcare coverage at all and will need to pay the penalty – but remember there is also an exemption for a gap in coverage up to 3 months, listed as Exemption Type B).
 On Form 8962, you will need to answer No to Question 10 in Part II and figure out the monthly premium tax credit since you did not have coverage for the entire year in the US.

 For example, I only had coverage in the US from October to December 2015 since I moved back to the US in August.
 I used Exemption Type C (living outside US) for January to July, and Exemption Type B (short gap in coverage) for August and September on form 8965.
 Then on form 8962, I only filled out the premium payment information for October to December and left the other months blank.

 Yet another way that Americans with foreign income get screwed over is that foreign income is taken into consideration for the calculation of the Premium Tax Credit if you used the Foreign Earned Income Exclusion Form 2555.
-This essentially means that you have to pay more for health insurance during the year that you moved back to the US.
+This essentially means that you have to pay more for health insurance during the year that you moved out of/back to the US.
 When you register at healthcare.gov, you are requested to give your adjusted gross income so they can calculate the amount of your premium tax credit.
 However, form 8962 asks for your modified adjusted gross income (which is your adjusted gross income PLUS your foreign income).
 So unless you want to pay more taxes rather than having a higher monthly premium, give your modified AGI, or your best estimate of it, when signing up through healthcare.gov.

 Foreign Bank Account Filing Requirements